CapsAdmin/NattLua/README.md

 # About

 NattLua is a superset of LuaJIT that adds a structural typesystem.
-It's built to do accurate analysis with the ability to optionally constrain variables.
+It's geared towards doing accurate analysis/inference with the ability to constrain with contracts.

-The typesystem itself follows the same philosophy as Lua.
-It has low level concepts that give you the freedom to choose how much you want to constrain your program. (🦶🔫!)
+The typesystem itself follows the same philosophy as Lua and feels similar to Lua.
+It has a few powerful mechanisms that the rest of the typesystem and default environment is built on top of.

 There is a [playground](https://capsadmin.github.io/NattLua/) you can try.
 It supports hover type information and other diagnostics.